python-telegram-bot/python-telegram-bot/docs/substitutions/global.rst

 .. |tupleclassattrs| replace:: This attribute is now an immutable tuple.

 .. |alwaystuple| replace:: This attribute is now always a tuple, that may be empty.

-.. |has_spoiler| replace:: Pass :obj:`True` if the photo needs to be covered with a spoiler animation.